New media art

 Regine Debatty interview: Jon Satrom, conversation with a bug maker and tamer:

-I like mobilizing the term “Dirty New Media” because there’s a self-awareness to it.
+I like mobilising the term “Dirty New Media” because there’s a self-awareness to it.
 It seems like—at the turn of the century—the term “New” Media began to gentrify the various networked-neighbourhoods of: net.art, software art and other dynamic cybercultures.
-Areas of digital expression/dissent/engagement that I found to be super inspiring and exciting were crystalizing and becoming codified.
+Areas of digital expression/dissent/engagement that I found to be super inspiring and exciting were crystallising and becoming codified.
 A “Dirty” New Media starts with the fact that, by using media in the first place (old && new), we are already compromised by the systems/conventions/resolutions of the media.
 Tagging these genres as simply “New” places one in an uncritical masturbatory state of expectation for the “next”. […]

-Groups like PaperRad and Beige were using the term “dirt style” to describe cultural and technical dumpster-diving—which gently poked at issues of obsolescence, pop-trends and nostalgia. […] Dirty New Media recognizes that the entire system is unstable.
+Groups like PaperRad and Beige were using the term “dirt style” to describe cultural and technical dumpster-diving—which gently poked at issues of obsolescence, pop-trends and nostalgia. […] Dirty New Media recognises that the entire system is unstable.
 It’s raw, honest, and celebrates the rough-edges, the raw bits, the exposed wires and glitches inherent to the systems that rule major aspects of our lives.